Learning discrete Bayesian networks with hierarchical Dirichlet shrinkage: Introduction

 There is a rich literature on hierarchical Dirichlet models and their uses.
 A notable contribution is the HDP \citep{teh2006sharing}, which was originally motivated by modeling dependence in group-specific distributions and clusterings.
 Hierarchical Dirichlet distributions are also widely used in topic modeling.
 For example, \cite{adler2011hierarchically} extend latent Dirichlet allocation \citep{blei2003latent} to shrink towards a common Dirichlet measure across a corpus of documents.
 However, none of these methods are intended for modeling probability distributions that factorize according to a DAG, nor do they address structure learning.
 Other works propose versions of the HDP that incorporate a DAG structure \citep{zhang2010evolutionary, alam2019tree, chakrabarti2024graphical}, although these models differ greatly from ours.

 \cite{azzimonti2017hierarchical} and \cite{azzimonti2019hierarchical} apply a finite version of the HDP to DBNs, while \cite{azzimonti2022bayesian} develop a graph score for related models.
 Their methodology is extended to account for multi-source data in \cite{cerezo2023parametric}.
-In contrast to our methods, these works focus on classification and meta-analysis.
-Furthermore, they use variational methods to estimate the concentration parameters and use a variational surrogate in place of the marginal likelihood; such variational approaches are subject to massive approximation error to the true posterior.
-We make major advances in the ability to conduct accurate Bayesian inferences by developing efficient exact posterior sampling using MCMC.
-Furthermore, our approach enables structure learning through fully Bayesian models, whereas the aforementioned approaches rely on deterministic search algorithms over the DAG space.
+These works focus on meta-analysis and require that the sum of the concentrations, denoted $\beta_j$, is prespecified.
+We allow for $\beta_j$ to be learned from the data aposteriori.
+Additionally, these works use variational methods to estimate the concentration parameters and use a variational surrogate in place of the marginal likelihood; such variational approaches are subject to approximation error to the true posterior in practice.
+In contrast, we make major advances in the ability to conduct accurate Bayesian inferences by developing efficient posterior sampling using MCMC.
+Furthermore, HiDDeN enables structure learning through fully Bayesian models, whereas the above approaches rely on search algorithms over the DAG space.
 There is also a literature on recursive Dirichlet priors for tree-structured DAGs \citep{petitjean2018accurate, zhang2020bayesian}, though these incorporate a markedly different structure than the hierarchical Dirichlet model we propose.

 The remainder of this paper is organized as follows.
-Section \ref{section:methods} details the graph-theoretic and contingency table notation, motivates hierarchical modeling for DBNs, and introduces our method, which we call Hierarchical Directed Dirichlet Networks (HiDDeN).
+Section \ref{section:methods} details the graph-theoretic and contingency table notation, motivates hierarchical modeling for DBNs, and introduces HiDDeN.
 A MALA-within-Gibbs sampler for HiDDeN is described in Section \ref{section:posterior}, and we propose several algorithms for structure learning in Section \ref{section:structure-learning}.
 Section \ref{section:simulations} evaluates HiDDeN's performance for parameter and structure learning on synthetic data, while Section \ref{sect:METABRIC} uses HiDDeN to uncover network structures related to breast cancer treatment.
 Methodological and theoretical extensions are discussed in Section \ref{section:discussion}.